 Overview

-Islamic Córdoba was the capital of the Arab Umayyad dynasty, rulers of al-Andalus from the eight to the eleventh centuries.
-It was the largest city in Europe, market for all the luxuries of East and West and scene of Europe’s most splendid court until its fall to the Christian Castilians in 1236.
-The Umayyad Great Mosque or Mezquita was one of the largest in the Islamic world, distinguished by its endless forest of columns, ruptured by the insertion of a sixteenth-century cathedral at its heart.
+Arab Córdoba became the capital of al-Andalus and the largest city in Europe, market for all the luxuries of East and West and scene of Europe’s most splendid court until its fall to the Reconquistadors in 1236.
+The mosque, La Mezquita, was one of the largest anywhere, and arguably the most beautiful; Christian possession in the sixteenth century created within it a totally contrasting cathedral.

 Day 1